stevenlaw892001/NetworkTrafficEmailer/README.md

 ## Contributing

 Suggestions for improvements are welcome!
-Please open an issue or submit a pull request.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure respectful and inclusive interactions.

 ## License